mleoking/LeoTaskApp/README.md

 Name  | Description | Links
 ----- |-------------|----------
 Hybrid HIV Infection Model [1] | A HIV infection model that incorporates both cell-free and cell-to-cell modes of HIV infection.
 The model is able to reproduce the whole course of HIV infection that includes three disctinctive phrases.
-The model can also be useful for evaluating existing and future HIV treatments. | [Code](leotaskapp/src/org/leores/task/app/ModelHIV.java) [Configuration](leotaskapp/demo/modelhiv.xml) [**Executable**](leotaskapp/demo/modelhiv.zip?raw=true)
+The model can also be useful for evaluating existing and future HIV treatments. | [Code](leotaskapp/src/org/leores/task/app/ModelHIV.java) [**Executable**](leotaskapp/demo/modelhiv.zip?raw=true)
+Hybrid Epidemic Spreading Model | A hybird epidemic spreading model incorporating both local and global spreading mechanisms.
+The model can be used to explore the optimal tradeoff between local and global spreading mechanisms. | [Code](leotaskapp/src/org/leores/task/app/EpiHybrid.java) [**Executable**](leotaskapp/demo/epihybrid.zip?raw=true)

 # LeoTaskApp